-The PD Mgmt tab shows information about all the physical drives connected to the selected controller.
+The PD Mgmt tab displays the summary about all the physical drives connected to the selected controller.
 This menu also shows information about enclosures, the number of physical drives in an enclosure, and all of the direct-attached drives under a backplane node.